-Core investments are limited to relatively low-risk securities in anticipation of earning a fair return relative to the risk being assumed.
+Investment Core Fund is limited to relatively low-risk securities in anticipation of earning a fair return relative to the risk being assumed.
 Securities shall generally be held until maturity with the following exceptions:

 - a.
 A security with declining credit may be sold early to minimize loss of principal. - b.
 A security swap that would improve the quality, yield or target duration in the portfolio. - c.
 Liquidity needs of the portfolio require that the security be sold.